serverlinkdev/shoNuff/README.md

 An elegant solution written in C++/Qt for the MS Windows Operating System, licensed under the GPL V 3.0.

 With Sho'Nuff you are able to add the ut2004:// protocol to your registry.
+This will allow you to click on links in webpages or other applications in windows that begin with ut2004:// (instead of the usual http://) and it will launch your game and take you to that particular game server! :)

+For instructions to achieve this same goal on gnu/Linux please see below.

 The current released version is 0.1.0-Beta.